Accident And Injury Attorneys

 Contact a Car Accident Attorney Before Time Runs Out

 Right-of-way laws strive to protect pedestrians and motorists from unreasonable accidents.
 Unfortunately, right-of-way laws aren’t always intuitive.
 If you get into a right-of-way accident and need help determining whether or not you have the right to recover in civil court, don’t panic.
-You can get in touch with a New York car accident lawyer.
+You can get in touch with a Long Island car accident lawyer.

-Law Office of Cohen & Jaffe, LLP can break down the negligence that led to your accident to determine whether or not you can bring a claim against a negligent driver.
+At the Law Office of Cohen & Jaffe, we can break down the negligence that led to your accident to determine whether or not you can bring a claim against a negligent driver.
 You can learn more about your right to file a claim by booking a free case consultation with our team.
 Call us at (516) 358-6900 or contact us online to learn more.